All Episodes

 That's coming up.

-All right, as we continue, Sean Hannity show.
+All right, as we continue, Sean Hannity Show.

-A lot of rumblings, a lot of rumors, a lot of my sources now telling me that next week could be bigger than as it relates to the Pfizer warrant than what we already know as it relates to the applications to spy on an opposition party candidacy in the lead up to the 2016 election.
+A lot of rumblings, a lot of rumors, a lot of my sources now telling me that next week could be bigger than as it relates to the FISA warrant than what we already know as it relates to the applications to spy on an opposition party candidacy in the lead up to the 2016 election.

 So we'll check in with him when we get back.

-Also, we start our Made in America series and we'll look at the polsters.
+Also, we start our Made in America series and we'll look at the pollsters, John McLaughlin, Doug Schoen, all coming up on this Friday edition.

-There is a national security reason to make sure that the American public sees this in its entirety, because this is a phony FISA.
+There is a national security reason to make sure that the American public sees this in its entirety because this is a phony FISA.

-Uh in other words, that this was all based on a fraud.
+In other words, that this was all based on a fraud.

-you know, maybe it's 5050, it's it's raw intelligence, but it did serve for the basis to spy on an American citizen associated with an opposition party candidacy in the 2016 election, and the chairman of the House Intel Committee, Devin Nunes, joins us now.
+It's raw intelligence, but it did serve for the basis to spy on an American citizen associated with an opposition party candidacy in the 2016 election.

 How are you?

-Good Sean.
+Good, Sean.

-Who was that guy?
+Who is that guy?

-He sounded uh he sounded pretty good.
+He sounded pretty good.

-You know, I am hearing that if America sees the redacted 19 pages, corroborated apparently by emails, that it will shock the conscience and soul of the country, and it will prove that this was a great conspiracy to spy on Americans with false information that they knew was false.
+You know, I am hearing that if America sees the redacted 19 pages corroborated apparently by emails, that it will shock the conscience and soul of the country, and it will prove that this was a great conspiracy to spy on Americans with false information that they knew was false.

 Am I wrong?

-So we had to fight the mainstream media for that for months and months and months, and finally, luckily, the Pfizer part of it was declassified.
+So we had to fight the mainstream media for that for months and months and months.

-Now, you've heard Jim Comey, James Comey, former FBI director, say several times when he was on his book tour that that Nunes was wrong or didn't say my name, but he effectively said, no, no, no, the dossier only made up a part of it, and it was actually a mosaic.
+Now, you've heard Jim Comey, James Comey, former FBI director, say several times when he was on his book tour that Nunes was wrong or didn't say my name, but he effectively said, no, no, no, the dossier only made up a part of it, and it was actually a mosaic.

-That that is correct.
+That is correct.

-Under under oath, that's what Andy McCabe said.
+Under oath, that's what Andy McCabe said.

 Now, but let's just get past that.